oortsky/oortsky/README.md

-# Oortsky AKA Bayu Aprio
+# Welcome To My GitHub

 ## About Me
 Hello Everyone 👋,
 I'm Oortsky AKA Bayu Aprio.
-I'm a Programmer and Graphic Designer.
+I do a code and design.

 ## Skills
 - JavaScript (React, Express, and Next)